dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 >>>>**Data Type**: "Data elements"
 >>>>**Selected items**: select one item of interest
 >
->**MSR DV 10 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation x 10 / Last 12 month / Individual item / Health facility / Pivot table**
+>**MSR DV 10 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation x 10 / Last 12 month / Health facility / By item / Pivot table**
 >This report provides the coefficient of variation (standard deviation of stock distribution divided by the average stock distribution) which is based on the previous six months for each of the twelve month as a Pivot table.
-Since decimals cannot be displayed in this report the result of the actual calculation is multiplied by 10 and rounded to the next integer.
+Since decimals cannot be displayed in this report, the result of the actual calculation is multiplied by 10 and rounded to the next integer.
 >
 >**Visualization type**: select "Pivot table"
->**Name \(*)**: "MSR DV 10 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation report / Last 12 month / Individual item / Health facility / Pivot table"
+>**Name \(*)**: "MSR DV 10 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation report / Last 12 month / Health facility / By item / Pivot table"
 >>**Columns**
 >>>**Period**: "Relative periods"
 >>>>**Period type**: "Months"